KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

 # What is Gherkin?

-Ghrekin is the specific business readable Domain Specific Language used to create a specification.
+Gherkin is the specific business readable Domain Specific Language used to create a specification.
 I honestly don't know much more about it, but I found these references on the topic.

 * [Cucumber Wiki/Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin)
 * [The Truth about BDD](https://sites.google.com/site/unclebobconsultingllc/the-truth-about-bdd)